 Analyzing New Oriental Education's Unusual Options Activity

-Shares of New Oriental Education (NYSE:EDU) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $6.29.
+On Tuesday, shares of New Oriental Education (NYSE:EDU) saw unusual options activity.
+After the option alert, the stock price moved up to $1.96.

 - Sentiment: BEARISH